gabrielsinger2/Gabriel/README_Presentation.md

 # Python_Isoperimetric
 # Gabriel-Singer
 We are interested here in the numerical side of the isoperimetric problem for polygons.
 We deal with the particular case of the triangle, the quadrilateral, and the pentagon.
-The codes are written in Python and available in the file "Python_Isoperimetric_Gradient_Descent.md".
+The codes are written in Python and available in the file "Python".

 The main theoretical result is: